Happy Valley Insider - Penn State Football Position Previews: Quarterback

 JOIN TODAY AND GET 30 DAYS FREE! | THE LIONS DEN FORUM | PENN STATE FOOTBALL 2025 RECRUITING CLASS | PENN STATE BASKETBALL RECRUITING

-Drew Allar is set to return in 2024 as Penn State's starting quarterback as he enters his junior season with the Nittany Lions.
-In his first year as the Nittany Lions' starting quarterback, Allar put together a high-quality season, throwing for 2,631 yards and 25 touchdowns while throwing just two interceptions.
+The now junior quarterback out of Ohio is entering his second season as Penn State's starting quarterback.
+His first go-around as the program's signal-caller was, all things considered, a strong one.
+He completed 59.9% of his passes for 2,631 yards and 25 touchdowns while throwing just two interceptions.

-That being said, while Allar's surface level numbers are solid, the Ohio native and former four-star prospect did struggle at times in 2023 with processing the game at collegiate speed.
-He also struggled mightily in Penn State's biggest games of the year against Ohio State and Michigan.
-This fall, it will be one of the biggest question marks facing Allar as the rising junior is still considered one of the better quarterbacks potentially available in next year's NFL Draft.
+That being said, against some of Penn State's better competition, Allar struggled completing 38-of-65 passing attempts, combining for 271 total yards and two touchdowns in games against Michigan and Ohio State.
+In 2024, Allar will absolutely need better performances in the Nittany Lions' bigger matchups.

-Backing up Allar again in 2024 will be redshirt sophomore quarterback Beau Pribula.
-The York, Pennsylvania native appeared in 11 games last season, completing 11-of-21 passing attempts for 149 yards and four touchdowns.
-He also totaled 329 rushing yards and six touchdowns on the ground across 56 carries.
+Despite his struggles, Allar is still considered one of the better quarterbacks in the country and a potential high draft pick in next spring's NFL Draft.
+There is certainly high hope in the program and around the program that new offensive coordinator Andy Kotelnicki will be able to fully unlock Allar and the skill set that made him one of the top quarterback prospects in the 2022 recruiting cycle. time last season, playing in 11 of 13 games, completing 11-of-21 passing attempts for 149 yards and four touchdowns.
+He also has totaled 56 rushing attempts for 329 yards and six touchdowns.

+Pribula saw the field for the first time last season, playing in 11 of 13 games, completing 11-of-21 passing attempts for 149 yards and four touchdowns.
+He also has totaled 56 rushing attempts for 329 yards and six touchdowns.

-While Pribula needs to continue to develop as a passer, his dual-threat abilities do offer a different dynamic for Penn State's offense compared to that of Drew Allar, a more prototypical, pocket-passer.
-It is expected that Pribula will see the field in 2024 potentially in specific packages made just for him.
+Notably, when Pribula was on the field, the Nittany Lions offense was able to have success, the York, Pennsylvania natives dual-threat abilities bringing a different dynamic to the offense compared to that of Drew Allar, a more traditional, pro-style, pocket-passer quarterback.
+In 2024, it's expected that Pribula will have a role in the Nittany Lions' offense in 2024 though how Andy Kotelnicki will use the Nittany Lions' backup quarterback exactly is still up to the imagination.

 --------------------------------------------------------------